oslabs-beta/synapse/README.md

 #### Resource Dependencies

-Whenever a read (i.e. ```GET```) request is made to a _path_ within a synapse API, the resulting State will have certain _dependencies_ -- that is, other paths to which a write request will cause said State to be invalidated.
+Whenever a read (i.e. ```GET```) request is made to a _path_ within a Synapse API, the resulting State will have certain _dependencies_—that is, other paths to which a write request will cause said State to be invalidated.
 All non-error States have at least one dependency, which is the same path from which the State was read.
 This is demonstrated by the following example:

   1. Client A ```GET```s the value of ```/message``` and receives a collection of Message resources [ ```/message/0```, ```/message/1```, ```/message/2``` ].
   2. Client B ```POST```s to ```/message```, creating new message.